top of page

 This section provides a general overview of the licensing requirements for fund managers who manage monies for high net worth individuals and corporations.

-A person who intends to conduct fund management activity in Singapore is required to hold a Capital Markets Services ("CMS") Licence or be exempt from doing so.
-A corporation that intends to conduct the regulated activity of fund management either as a Licensed FMC (“LFMC”) or a Registered FMC (“RFMC”) will need to fulfil certain prescribed requirements.
+A corporation that intends to conduct the regulated activity of fund management as an A/I LFMC will need to fulfil certain prescribed requirements.

 Base Capital

-A RFMC or an A/I LFMC is required to have a minimum of S$250,000 in base capital.
-There should also be a sufficient buffer to ensure that the base capital does not fall below the minimum threshold.
+An A/I LFMC is required to have a minimum of S$250,000 in base capital, with a sufficient buffer to ensure that the base capital does not fall below this minimum threshold.
+Further, A/I LFMCs should also ensure that its financial resources are sufficient to comply with the risk-based capital requirements dictated by the MAS.

 Staffing